 Alma J. Powell

 Alma J. Powell is one of the nation’s most longstanding advocates for children and youth.
 A successful author and speaker, Mrs. Powell has helped advance the cause of young people in need for more than four decades.
-As chair of the Board of Directors for America’s Promise Alliance, Mrs. Powell is helping lead the 350+ partner network’s efforts to improve the lives of young people by connecting more of them with the resources essential for success.
-She also helps guide its GradNation Campaign, an initiative to raise the nation’s high school graduation rate to 90 percent by 2020.
+While serving as Chair of the Board of Directors for America’s Promise Alliance, Mrs. Powell helped to lead the 450+ partner network’s efforts to improve the lives of young people by connecting more of them with the resources essential for success.

-In addition to her role with America’s Promise, Mrs. Powell sits on the boards of several educational, cultural, charitable and civic organizations including Vice Chair of the Board of Directors’ Committee of Community & Friends for the Kennedy Center for the Performing Arts and the YouthBuild USA Advisory Board.
-She is also honorary chair of the DC Promise Neighborhood Initiative (DCPNI).
-DCPNI is one of 57 Promise Neighborhoods across the United States selected by the Department of Education to develop a cradle to career pipeline for children to ensure that they obtain a quality education, graduate from college or a vocational school, and grow up to have successful careers and communities.
+In addition to her role with America’s Promise, Mrs. Powell sat on the boards of several educational, cultural, charitable and civic organizations including Vice Chair of the Board of Directors’ Committee of Community & Friends for the Kennedy Center for the Performing Arts and the YouthBuild USA Advisory Board.

 Mrs. Powell was a member of President Barack Obama’s Board of Advisors on Historically Black Colleges and Universities from 2010 to 2012 and served as the chairman of the National Council of the Best Friends Foundation from 1989 to 2000.
 She has also chaired the advisory board for Civic Change, Inc.